suesakol/starter-hugo-academic/content/courses/2-2021-LG456/_index.md

 ## Classroom-based Expectations
 1. **Attend class and participate in class discussions**
   * Attendance is required at **all** classes.
-  * Participation is crucial to the educational effectiveness of the course.
+  * Participation is crucial to the educational effectiveness of the course and relates to active engagement in all aspects of the class.
   * You are responsible for the materials covered and homework assigned during any absence.

 2. **Complete all readings and assignments on time.**